Isleño Caldo Soup: A Taste of Spain via South Louisiana

-Every March the museum complex at 1345 Bayou Road in St. Bernard is the site of the annual Isleño heritage festival, full of rich history, beautiful scenery and architecture, authentic arts and crafts, live music and dance, and delicious food.
-Besides Caldo, fest-goers at the March 5-6 event gorged on shrimp, oysters, and fish; Louisiana classics such as jambalaya and gumbo; and Spanish favorites such as paella, flan, and sangria.
+Every March the museum complex at 1345 Bayou Road in St. Bernard is the site of the annual Isleño heritage fiesta, full of rich history, beautiful scenery and architecture, authentic arts and crafts, live music and dance, and delicious food.
+Besides Caldo, fest-goers gorge on shrimp, oysters, and fish; Louisiana classics such as jambalaya and gumbo; and Spanish favorites such as paella, flan, and sangria.
 This year’s fiesta takes place Saturday, March 4th – Sunday, March 5th, 2023.

-Also be sure to catch Chalmette’s 2019 St. Bernard Irish Italian Isleños Parade, which will feature at least 45 floats, 25 marching groups, and 325,000 pounds of fresh produce (cabbage, potatoes, onions, carrots, etc.) for whipping up your own batch of Caldo at home!
-The parade rolls April 2, 2022 at 11 am.
+Also be sure to catch Chalmette’s 2023 St. Bernard Irish Italian Isleños Parade, which will feature 50 floats, 30+ marching groups, and 300,000 pounds of fresh produce (cabbage, potatoes, onions, carrots, etc.) for whipping up your own batch of Caldo at home!
+The parade rolls Saturday, April 1, 2023 at 11 am.